cehteh/onsen/README.md

 offers better locality than the standard allocator.
 For small to medium sized objects the performance improvement is around 20% or better.
 For large objects the gains become smaller as caching effects even out.
 These improvements cover operating on objects because of locality, not just faster allocation speeds.
+Onsen is made for to be used from single threads.
+This means that in multithreaded applications it works best when each thread can keep its own pool of objects.
+It is extremely fast when one can use alloc only or alloc mostly temporary Pools which where memory becomes deallocated all at once when the Pool becomes destructed.

 # Details

 Onsen pools allocate blocks with exponentially growing sizes.
 Allocations are served from these blocks.
 Freed entries are kept in a double linked cyclic freelist.
-This freelist is kept in weakly ordered and the entry point always point close to where the last action happend to keep the caches hot.
+This freelist is kept in weak ordered and the entry point always point close to where the last action happend to keep the caches hot.

+# BasicBox

+Allocating from a pool returns `BasicBox` handles.
+These are lightweight abstractions to memory allocations, they do not keep a relation to the pool they are allocated from.
+The rationale for this design is to make them usable in a VM that uses NaN tagging.
+Thus deallocating a `BasicBox` should be explicitly done with `pool.dealloc(simplebox)`.

+When this explicit deallocation is not possible (for example when panicking), `BasicBox` still becomes properly destructed but its memory leaks within its pool unil that pool becomes dropped.

 # Box, Rc and Sc

-Onsen comes with its own `Box` and `Rc`/`Weak` implementations that wrap the underlying `RcPool` in a safe way.
+Onsen comes with its own `Box` and `Rc`/`Weak` implementations that wrap the underlying `BasicBox` in a safe way.
 A `Sc` reference counted box without weak reference support is available as well and provides an advantage for small objects where the weak count would add some weight.

-For each of these a variant that uses static global pools is avaialble as well.
+For each of these a variant that uses static global pools is available as well.

-# Slots

-Allocating from a pool returns `Slot` handles.
-These are lightweight abstractions to memory addresses, they do not keep a relation to the pool they are allocated from.
-The rationale for this design is to make them usable in a VM that uses NaN tagging.

-## Slot Policies

-Slots are guarded by typestate policies which prevent some wrong use at compile time.

-## Slots and Safety

-Because of this slots need to be handled with care and certain contracts need to be enforced.
-The library provides some help to ensure correctness.
-Few things can not be asserted and are guarded by unsafe functions.
-Higher level API's (Such as `Box`, `Rc` and `Sc` above) can easily enforce these in a safe way.

-  1. Slots must be given back to the pool they originate from.
-  2. Slots must not outlive the pool they are allocated from.
-     * When a Pool gets dropped while it still has live allocations it will panic in debug mode.
-     * When a pool with live allocations gets dropped in release mode it leaks its memory.
-       This is unfortunate but ensures memory safety of the program.
-     * There is `pool.leak()` which drops a pool while leaking its memory blocks.
-This can be used when one will never try to free memory obtained from that Pool.
-     * This applies to u64 NaN tags as well.
-  3. Slots must be freed only once.
-     * This is always asserted.
-But the assertion may fail when the slot got allocated again.
-     * Slots are not 'Copy' thus one can not safely free a slot twice but there is an explicit 'copy()' function used by the reference count implementations and the NaN tagging facilities can copy an 'u64' and try to attempt to free this multiple times.
-These are 'unsafe' functions becasue of that.
-  4. References obtained from slots must not outlive the freeing of the `Slot`.
-     * This is the main reason that makes the `Slot` freeing functions unsafe.
-There is no way for a pool to know if references are still in use.
-One should provide or use a safe abstraction around references to enforce this.

 # Features